bibymaths/grmap/docs/processes.md

 - `results/{sample}.annotated` (tab-delimited, with annotation columns)

 **Description:**
-`annotate.pl` enriches each match record by querying overlap with gene models, TSS positions, CpG sites, and repeat regions.
+It enriches each match record by querying overlap with gene models, TSS positions, CpG sites, and repeat regions.
 The output adds columns for:

 - Gene ID and feature type
 - Distance to nearest TSS
 - CpG count within the matched interval